-If any of those questions made you pause, it’s time to take another look at your approach to your call centre.
-Call tracking allows you to take a closer look at where your calls are coming from.
-It can even provide data that will enhance your call centre operations, your sales strategy, and even your marketing campaigns.
+Call tracking enables you to take a closer look at where your calls are coming from.
+In addition to that, it provides you with data that will enhance your call center operations, your sales strategy, and the overall customer experience you deliver.

-Tracking key call centre metrics and acting upon what you find will help you stay on track with your business objectives and ultimately, will help your business grow.
-But there are several other benefits of call tracking – across marketing and sales – that you should consider.
+Tracking key call center metrics and acting on what you find will help you stay on track with your business objectives and ultimately, will help your business grow.
+But there are several other benefits of call tracking that you should consider.

-- Invest in the right marketing channels – Without real feedback, how can you optimise your campaigns?
+Invest in the right marketing channels: Without real feedback, how can you optimize your campaigns?
 Call tracking can show you which channels, keywords, social ads, or websites led a person to pick up the phone.
 Unearth hidden insights and adapt your campaigns and budgets accordingly.

-- Refine your customer-facing communications – Talking to customers about how and why they chose you can provide detailed insights into opportunities and threats.
-This can be used to refine your marketing messages, improve agent scripts, and enhancing self-service tools to make your communications more persuasive.
+Refine your customer-facing communications: Talking to customers about how and why they chose you can provide detailed insights into opportunities and threats.
+This can be used to refine your agent scripts and enhance self-service tools to make your communications more persuasive.

-- Streamline data collection & analysis – Enhancing the performance of your marketing campaigns and channels relies on data.
+Streamline data collection and analysis: Enhancing the performance of your marketing campaigns and channels relies on data.
 If you’re planning to implement call tracking, you need to make sure call tracking software slots neatly into your existing tech stack.
 Streamlining data and ensuring it all ends up in the same place makes it easier to extract insights and make improvements at scale.

 Which call tracking metrics should you measure?

-What if you could take call tracking metrics one step further and collect data that shines a spotlight on what you customers want?
+What if you could take call tracking metrics one step further and collect data that shines a spotlight on what your customers want?
 With Conversation Analytics, you can enhance the customer experience by monitoring what actually happens on those calls.
-Here are some of the essential call tracking metrics you should be measuring to if you want to take your contact centre to the next level.
+Here are some of the essential call tracking metrics you should be measuring if you want to take your contact center to the next level.

 Call volume tells you how many calls your call centre is receiving every day and most importantly with call tracking, where those calls are coming from.
 For example, if you’re able to see the number of calls being generated by your marketing campaigns, you can accurately track ROI.
 Call volume is also important to track for outbound calls made by your sales team, which can help you unlock the other half of the customer journey.